No Name Restaurant

 The No Name Restaurant was a seafood restaurant open for more than 100 years on the Boston Fish Pier in the Seaport District.
+There is also a movie from 2022 called "No Name Restaurant" (German production, directed and scripted by Stefan SarazIn an Peter Keller, German title is "Nicht ganz koscher - eine göttliche Komödie").

 History

-No Name was opened by Nick Contos in 1917 as a stand to serve the fishermen workers on the pier but over time, turned into a full service restaurant.
+No Name was opened by Nick Contos in 1917 as a stand to serve the fishermen workers on the pier but, over time, turned into a full-service restaurant.
 The Contos family never named the restaurant.
 Late in 2019, the restaurant filed for chapter 7 Bankruptcy.